tuo/tuo.github.io/_posts/2020-06-06-an-aws-serverless-experience.md

 There are some good SAM best practices from AWS talks and docs.
 Some are quite practical ones:

 * ideally have seperate AWS accounts for different dev/uat/prod environments
-* use AWS System Manger - [AWS Systems Manager Parameter Store](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-parameter-store.html) for keys or secrets/credentails(e.g password) rather than plain hard-coded in code
+* use AWS System Manger - [AWS Systems Manager Parameter Store](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-parameter-store.html) for keys or secrets/credentails(e.g password) rather than plain hard-coded in code.
 * APIGateway Stage Variables
 * Use Parameters and Mappings